 Dallas-Fort Worth has a wealth of great pumpkin patches.
 Some are located on actual farms, and most have activities that your kids will love: corn mazes, hay rides, trains, food, and petting zoos.
-And, of course, they can pick out their own pumpkin from the patch (lots more fun than buying one at the store).
+And, of course, you can pick out your own pumpkin from the patch.
 These pumpkin patches have one thing in common: They make the perfect backdrop for photos.
-A big side benefit: When you buy pumpkins at these patches you are supporting a local farmer.
+A big side benefit: When you buy pumpkins at these patches, you are supporting a local farmer.

 The Dallas Arboretum is home to one of the most beautiful fall floral festivals in the Southwest.
 Autumn at the Arboretum, from Sept.
 22 to Nov.
 21, 2018, showcases 4,500 mums and 150,000 other fall-blooming plants.
 Its Pumpkin Village features pumpkin houses and displays made of 90,000 pumpkins, squash, and gourds, along with the Children's Adventure Garden.

 Make the State Fair of Texas a tradition.
-It's food, it's football, it's fun for all ages.
-You'll go when pigs fly?
-You're in luck because there are pig races at the fair.
+It's food, it's football, and it's fun for all ages.
+And don't forget the pig races.
 For the small price of admission, you can enjoy lots of free things to do like visiting the Children's Medical Center Petting Zoo; the Starlight Parade; and rides on the Texas Star Ferris Wheel, the Dentzel Carousel, and Texas Skyway on the Midway.
-There's live music all day, every day by local, regional and national acts on stages throughout the park.
+There's live music all day, every day by local, regional, and national acts on stages throughout the park.
 It's on from Sept.
 28 to Oct.
 21, 2018, at Fair Park.

 DFW's Cutting Edge haunted house made the Top 13 List by HauntWorld.com a few years back.
 Rated at No. 6, it's one haunted attraction that you won't want to miss.
-It might just scare the daylights out of you.
 Some haunted houses open in September so you can have a ghostly good time well before Halloween.